bash7325/walk-o-clock/README.md

 Link to deployed app: https://bash7325.github.io/walk-o-clock/

 Future development: Make non mobile views more interesting.
-Working on converting to an Android app to publish on the Play Store using Capacitor.
+Android app is ready to go, just waiting on Google to verify me so I can publish.